bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/multi-user-editing.md

 ## What is PostgreSQL / PostGIS and why do you need it?
 PostgreSQL (pronounced "postgres" by these authors) is an open source object-relational database system that came out of the University of California, Berkeley in the 1980's (https://www.postgresql.org/about/).

-PostGIS is an add on for PostgreSQL that spatially enables the database (https://postgis.net/).
-Think of it as a Github for your spatial data.
+PostGIS is an add-on for PostgreSQL that spatially enables the database (https://postgis.net/).
+Think of it as almost a Github for your spatial data.

 ## What is the Versioning Plugin

 Our team has dived into using PostGIS on the recommendation from our architecture specialists as an open-source solution to allow for multiple users to access, edit, and save changes concurently without the risk of locked datasets and lost changes.
-A plugin has been developed for QGIS by Oslandia for versioning PostGIS databases (https://github.com/Oslandia/qgis-versioning).
-(Our architecture specialists are busy setting up our database and testing is commencing now, so this project is still in it's infancy).
+A plugin has been developed for QGIS by Oslandia for versioning PostGIS databases (https://github.com/Oslandia/qgis-versioning). *(Our architecture specialists are busy setting up our database and testing is commencing now, so this project is still in it's infancy)*.

 These are some extra links to browse through for those interested in learning more about PostGIS and the Versioning plugin:
   * https://oslandia.com/en/2013/07/13/qgis-versioning-plugin/